 As much as possible, same wide selection as Full Harvest Share just in a smaller quantity

 Salad/leafy greens + 4-5 fresh produce selections (for households of 1-2)

 To sign up, please fill out this sign-up form (credit card payments accepted).
 If paying by check (which we appreciate because it saves us processing fees), please still fill out our online form so we have your contact information and pick up preference.

 11434 CR 34

 Goshen, IN 46528

-Payment plan (optional): Send a $100 down payment check to be cashed immediately along with equal post-dated monthly checks.
+Payment plan (optional, checks only please): Send a $100 down payment check to be cashed immediately along with equal post-dated monthly checks.
 All checks must be sent to us at the same time.
 Even if you are paying by check, please register through our sign up form.